redislabs-training/ru203/README.md

 To take this course, you'll first need do the following:

 1. Clone this git repository
-1. Get RediSearch and load the sample data
+1. Get a [Redis Stack](https://redis.io/docs/stack/about/) database instance and load the sample data into it
-1. Build the RediSearch indexes by running the index creation commands
+1. Build the search indexes by running the index creation commands provided

 Need help getting started?
 Stop by the [Redis University Discord server](https://discord.gg/wYQJsk5c4A).

-To get RediSearch, we recommend either launching it from Docker (for beginners) or building it from source and running Redis locally (more advanced).
+To get Redis Stack, we recommend either launching it from Docker or installing and running it locally using your operating system's package manager.

-## Option 1: Run RediSearch locally with Docker (Best option for beginners)
+## Option 1: Run Redis Stack locally with Docker (Best option for beginners)

 First, make sure you have [Docker installed](https://docs.docker.com/get-docker/).

-### 1. Start Redis
+### 1. Start Redis Stack

 Next, run the following command from your terminal: